Skip to Content

 • 3.00 Credits

 First and second law of thermodynamics, internal energy, enthalpy, entropy and open and closed systems are covered.
 Engineering cycles including Carnot, Otto, Diesel, Brayton and Refrigeration are introduced.
 Integrated lab/hands-on activities.
-Pre-Requisite(s): CHEM 1210, and ENGR 1010 or MATH 1220 Recommended Pre-Requisite: PHYS 2210 Semester: All
+It is recommended students complete PHYS 2210 prior to taking this course.
+Pre-Requisite(s): CHEM 1210, and ENGR 1010 or MATH 1220 Semester: All

 • 2.00 Credits